my diamond-shape logo; quite minimalisitic. Liam Collod

 Creating a page

-writing rst content
+writing markdown content

 page metadata